joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step1-basic-module.md

 This file is called a "manifest" file and it tells the Joomla installer key information about the extension which you want to install:

 - type="module" - the extension type is a module (rather than a component, plugin, etc)
-- version="4.4" - the minimum Joomla version supported - if you try and install this on Joomla 4.3 it will fail
 - client="site" - this module is for the "site", aka the Joomla front-end.
 It's not for the administrator back-end.
 - method="upgrade" - this is more relevant for the next tutorial step and means that the version being installed can be installed in place of an existing version (ie it's providing an upgrade)
 - `<name>`, `<author>`, `<creationDate>`, `<description>` are all descriptive elements not validated by Joomla.
 When the module is installed you'll be able to see them by going to Content / Site Modules and System / Manage / Extensions.